East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 Temple Stats and Trends

-- When Temple records more than 26.6 points, it is 2-1 against the spread and 3-0 overall.
+- Temple is 2-1 against the spread and 3-0 overall when the team notches more than 26.6 points.

-- The Owls have turned the ball over 14 times, four fewer times than the Pirates have forced turnovers (18).
+- This season the Owls have 14 turnovers, four fewer than the Pirates have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.